Firstly, the location is unique: Sirmione is perched at the end of a long peninsula extending, fingerlike, into the southern lake.

 Next best choice, with a great pool and better lake views, but a ten minute walk from the old town is the Hotel Suisse (click here to read more).

-Best of all is to just enjoy the atmosphere of this little town and the “island” however, despite the town's small size, there are some significant sights.
-For photos click here while to read more scroll down...
+The best of all is to just enjoy the atmosphere of this little town and the "island."
+Despite the town's small size, there are some significant sights.
+For photos, click here, while to read more, scroll down...

-Very impressive and surprisingly beautiful is this14th century castle.
-The castle dominates the entrance to the town and if you arrive by land then you have to pass through the castle to enter the town.
+This 14th-century castle is very impressive and surprisingly beautiful.
+The castle dominates the entrance to the town, and if you arrive by land, you have to pass through the castle to enter the town.

-The view from the top is magnificent although the climb up the inside of the tower is quiet steep with lots of narrow stairs and low ceilings too which had my tall husband bumping his head often.
+The view from the top is magnificent, although the climb up the inside of the tower is quite steep with lots of narrow stairs and low ceilings too, which had my tall husband bumping his head often.

-You'll have to pay five Euros to enter but the view alone is worth it.
+You'll have to pay to enter, but the view alone is worth it.

 The remains of an ancient and massive Roman villa that was once the home of the poet Catullus.

-Rich in Sulphur these spas have been world renowned for centuries and are as popular as ever.
-I personally don’t rate them that highly, unless you have bronchial disorders or hearing problems, the treatments of these are their specialty.
+Rich in sulfur, these spas have been world-renowned for centuries and are as popular as ever.

-Sirmione's spas also have a good reputation for helping skin disorders and arthritic conditions.
-Facilities at both of the spas, Virgilio and Catullo, are very modern and specialists in all the disorders treated are always on hand..
+Facilities at both of the spas, Virgilio and Catullo, are very modern, and specialists in all the disorders treated are always on hand.

 Santa Maria Maggiore's and San Pietro are the two most important churches.
 I find San Pietro the lovelier of the two.